NandhanGPillai/Gurunandhan_Resume/README.md

    * Working as part of a team to design and implement an inventory management system using Python and MySQL.
    * Develop user-friendly interfaces for data entry and reporting using Tkinter.
    * Conduct testing and debugging to identify and resolve software defects.
-   * Documen the system's functionality and user guides for future reference.
+   * Document the system's functionality and user guides for future reference.

 ## Education